Blood Orange Paloma

 This remix of the classic Paloma is made with bitter-sweet blood oranges, thyme-infused simple syrup, and a shot or so of Mezcal — it tastes exquisite, as if some kind of mysterious and delectable fruit juice took a short sauna in the smoker.
 And, though we say so ourselves, it’s ruby blush is very pretty.

-It’s so juicy and refreshing, you could serve it in the afternoon: Think cheese and crackers as you open gifts in front of the fire.
+It’s so juicy and refreshing, you could mix it up in the afternoon: Think cheese and crackers as you play cards in front of the fire.
 But it’s also one of those cocktails that can make the leap to dinner, and we can see it pairing well with seafood or game meat, like an herb-crusted lamb roast.

-Our tips: Save yourself a little prep time by picking up a bottle of fresh-squeezed blood orange juice at your local Gelson's today.
+Our tips: Save yourself a little prep time by picking up a bottle of Gelson’s fresh-squeezed blood orange juice.
 And, if you’re not familiar with Mezcal, come talk to us — we can help you calibrate the smoke.

 For the Agave-Thyme Simple Syrup: